yunseo-kim/yunseo-kim.github.io/_posts/en/2022-03-08-Separation-of-Variables.md

 ---
-title: "Separation of Variables"
+title: Separation of Variables
-description: >-
-  We explore the method of separation of variables and introduce several related examples.
+description: We explore the method of separation of variables and introduce several related examples.
 categories: [Mathematics, Differential Equation]
 tags: [ODE, First-Order ODEs]
 math: true
+image: /assets/img/math-and-physics-cropped.png
 ---
 ## Separation of Variables
 **Separable equation**: An equation that can be expressed in the form $g(y)y'=f(x)$ through algebraic manipulation.